jcaldeira-iot/IoT-For-Beginners-Micropython/2-farm/lessons/5-migrate-application-to-the-cloud/README.md

 This will create a folder inside the `soil-moisture-trigger` folder called `iot-hub-trigger` that contains this function.
 This folder will have the following files inside it:

 * `__init__.py` - this is the Python code file that contains the trigger, using the standard Python file name convention to turn this folder into a Python module.

-    This file will contain the following code:

-    ```python
-    import logging

-    import azure.functions as func

-    def main(event: func.EventHubEvent):
-        logging.info('Python EventHub trigger processed an event: %s',
-                    event.get_body().decode('utf-8'))
-    ```

     The core of the trigger is the `main` function.
 It is this function that is called with the events from the IoT Hub.
 This function has a parameter called `event` that contains an `EventHubEvent`.
 Every time a message is sent to IoT Hub, this function is called passing that message as the `event`, along with properties that are the same as the annotations you saw in the last lesson.
 The core of this function logs the event.

 * `function.json` - this contains configuration for the trigger.
 The main configuration is in a section called `bindings`.
 A binding is the term for a connection between Azure Functions and other Azure services.
 This function has an input binding to an event hub - it connects to an event hub and receives data.